Melania & Barron Trump Visit White House After It’s Confirmed When They’ll Move In

 Moving on down to the White House!
 Melania and Barron Trump visited 1600 Pennsylvania Ave. on March 17, before their move-in date was confirmed.
 It looks like Melania has resigned herself to being stuck as First Lady for the next four years!

 The Trumps have reportedly selected the school Barron will be attending for the upcoming semester.
-We can only imagine what will happen if their son’s teacher is a Democrat.
 The White House staff is preparing for Melania to arrive this summer, putting a fresh coat of paint on her quarters, so it can be fabulous!
-While checking out their new residence, Melania dressed to impress, opting for a chic red coat dress, Gucci sunglasses and Jimmy Choo tan suede heels.
+While checking out their new residence, Melania dressed to impress, opting for a red coat dress, Gucci shades and Jimmy Choo heels.

 Rachel Maddow Releases Donald Trump’s 2005 Tax Returns — PICS